 BB Defence vs SB Open

-When we face a SB open-raise, we are guaranteed position postflop.
+When we face an SB open-raise, we are guaranteed position postflop.
 We can hence defend a wider range of hands vs the SB than we can against the BTN.

 Relevant Adjustments

-It’s essential to understand that the sample ranges should be used as a rough guide rather than a set rule.
+Understanding that the sample ranges should be used as a rough guide rather than a set rule is essential.
 In practice, we will end up changing these defending ranges based on several variables.
-A good understanding of these variables will help us to make high-quality decisions on the fly.
+A good understanding of these variables will help us make high-quality decisions on the fly.

-Villain skill - If our opponent is a bad player, we can play more hands in general.
+• Villain skill - If our opponent is a bad poker player, we can generally play more hands.

 Other Scenarios

-Iso-Raising – This situation is where we raise from the BB facing, either an open-limp or a SB complete.
-Facing a SB complete, we can play very aggressively, perhaps raising around 50% of hands since SB is unlikely to be very strong plus we are guaranteed position postflop.
+• Iso-Raising – This situation is where we raise from the BB facing, either an open-limp or an SB complete.
+Facing an SB complete, we can play very aggressively, perhaps raising around 50% of hands since SB is unlikely to be very strong plus we are guaranteed position postflop.

 Versus an open-limp from other positions (e.g. the BTN), we should be much more reserved with our approach to iso-raising, mostly just raising premiums.
 We need a tighter range to be able to play profitably out of position.